eleblanc-ai/leblanc-portfolio/README.md

 * [Tutorial](/software-documentation/tutorial.pdf)

 Visit the [documentation](https://quails.readthedocs.io/en/latest/).

-## Selected papers
-The following papers describe some of my more recent research.
-The papers demonstrate my ability to communicate scientific and technical subject matter.

-* [Towards a Model of the Dynamics of Norm-guided Blaming](/selected-papers/l_qr2021.pdf).
-Emily LeBlanc.
-34th International Workshop on Qualitative Reasoning, 2021.

-* [Explaining Actual Causation via Reasoning about Actions and Change](/selected-papers/lbv_jelia2019.pdf).
-Emily LeBlanc, Marcello Balduccini, Joost Vennekens.
-16th edition of the European Conference on Logics in Artificial Intelligence (JELIA 2019), 2019.

 ## Dissertation Selections
 The largest writing project I've ever completed.
 The samples demonstrate my ability to communicate novel scientific work.